RiskThinking/work-samples/research_work_samples/data/research_data_README.md

-  This directory contains data for the work samples.
+  This directory contains data for the research work samples.